 The regular rate includes bonuses, commissions, and other compensation, not just base hourly or salary pay.
 If you earned a $5,000 bonus last month, that bonus spreads across the weeks you worked that month for purposes of calculating the regular rate.

-The FLSA doesn't apply to all employees.
+The FLSA does not apply to every employee.
 There are exemptions for certain categories of workers: executive, administrative, professional, and a few others.

-But exemptions are narrow and must be proven.
-It's not enough for the employer to call someone a "manager" or "professional."
-The employee's actual job duties must fit the exemption.
+The employer bears the burden of proving every element of any exemption it claims.
+It is not enough for the employer to call someone a "manager" or a "professional."
+The employee's actual job duties must satisfy the regulatory test for that exemption.

 For the executive exemption: you must manage a department or subdivision, direct at least two employees, have authority to recommend hiring and firing, and exercise discretion.
 You can't be exempt just because you're called a manager.